Armenian genocide denial: Turkish historiography

-In Mustafa Kemal's 1927 speech, which was the foundation of Kemalist historiography, the tactics of silence and denial are employed to deal with violence against Armenians.
+In Mustafa Kemal's 1927 Nutuk speech, which was the foundation of Kemalist historiography, the tactics of silence and denial are employed to deal with violence against Armenians.
 As in his other speeches, he presents Turks as innocent of any wrongdoing and as victims of horrific Armenian atrocities.
 For decades, Turkish historiography ignored the Armenian genocide.
 One of the early exceptions was the genocide perpetrator Esat Uras, who published The Armenians in History and the Armenian Question in 1950.
 Uras's book, probably written in response to post–World War II Soviet territorial claims, was a novel synthesis of earlier arguments deployed by the CUP during the war, and linked wartime denial with the "official narrative" on the genocide developed in the 1980s.

 In the 1980s, following Armenian efforts for recognition of the genocide and a wave of assassinations by Armenian militants, Turkey began to present an official narrative of the "Armenian question", which it framed as an issue of contemporary terrorism rather than historical genocide.
 Retired diplomats were recruited to write denialist works, completed without professional methodology or ethical standards and based on cherry-picking archival information favorable to Turks and unfavorable to Armenians.
 The Council of Higher Education was set up in 1981 by the Turkish military junta, and has been instrumental in cementing "an alternative, 'national' scholarship with its own reference system", according to Gürpınar.
 Besides academic research, Türkkaya Ataöv taught the first university course on the "Armenian question" in 1983.
 By the twenty-first century, the Turkish Historical Society, known for publications upholding the official position of the Turkish government, had as one of its main functions the countering of genocide claims.

 Around 1990, Taner Akçam, working in Germany, was the first Turkish historian to acknowledge and study the genocide.
 During the 1990s, private universities began to be established in Turkey, enabling challenges to state-sponsored views.
 In 2005, academics at three Turkish universities organized an academic conference dealing with the genocide.
 Scheduled to be held in May 2005, the conference was suspended following a campaign of intimidation, but eventually held in September.
 The conference represented the first major challenge to Turkey's founding myths in the public discourse of the country and resulted in the creation of an alternative, non-denialist historiography by elite academics in Istanbul and Ankara, in parallel to an ongoing denialist historiography.
 Turkish academics who accept and study the genocide as fact have been subjected to death threats and prosecution for insulting Turkishness.
 Western scholars generally ignore the Turkish denialist historiography because they consider its methods unscholarly—especially the selective use of sources.